Zhuo216/OOP244-Project-Fardad/readme.md

 - Based on the user's entry a Perishable or Non-Perishable Item is allocated in an iProduct pointer.
 If the user chooses to exit, the message `"Aborted\n"` is printed.
 - If the user chooses not to exit the SKU of the item is read from the console and [searched](#int-searchint-sku-const) against already existing Items in the system.
-- If the SKU is found in the system the message: <br />`"Sku: 44444 is already in the system, try updating quantity instead.\n"` is printed and the allocated item is deleted.
+- If the SKU is found in the system the message: <br />`"Sku: 99999 is already in the system, try updating quantity instead.\n"` (99999 is replaced with the sku number) is printed and the allocated item is deleted.
 - If the SKU is not found, the rest of the data is read from the console.
 - If the read iProduct is in a good state, it is added to the next available element of the **iProduct Pointers** array and **number of iProduct Items** is added by one, otherwise, the allocated Item is displayed and then deleted.